 Rep. Ben Toma

-Today, Rep. Ben Toma is the Majority Leader in the Arizona House of Representatives.
-His experience under the Ceaușescu regime taught him the importance of freedom and the tragic price of communism.
+Today, Rep. Ben Toma is Speaker of the Arizona House of Representatives.
+His experience under the Ceaușescu regime taught him the consequences of communism and the importance of freedom.